Up to 50% off sofas & mattresses — limited‑time deals.

 Pro Tips for West Elm Eddy Sofa

-• Add a small lumbar pillow if you like to watch TV slightly reclined.
+• Add a small lumbar pillow if you like to watch TV slightly reclined or want a little extra help for a sensitive lower back

-• If you’re between sizes, pick based on how you actually sit: 74" for tighter rooms, 82" for a true 3-seater feel.
+• If you’re between sizes, pick based on how you actually sit: 74" for tighter rooms, 82" for a true three-seater feel

-• Add felt pads under the legs to protect floors and reduce micro-shifts.
+• Add felt pads under the legs if you want help reducing micro-shifts and protecting floors

 FAQs